Let’s take a look at the two healthcare apps we built:

 7. Build an interactive prototype

-The prototype phase is the most fun — designers create an interactive prototype using high-fidelity mocks.
+The prototype phase is the most fun part of working with health app designs — designers create an interactive prototype using high-fidelity mocks.
 In essence, they map interactive UI elements on the screens and link them to other screens.
 As a result, you can jump from one screen to another or interact with on-screen menus by “pressing” buttons and icons.

 Thanks to a prototype, you get to interact with your app as if it’s been already developed, when in fact, it’s only been designed.